odhiambokevin/odhiambokevin.github.io/_posts/2023-12-20-random-quotes.md

 50. Who can understand the deep things of God?
 [October 2<sup>nd</sup> 7:45 pm, Kajiado]
 51. Objectivity is the mat on which politics dusts its feet.
 52. Pain anticipated is half reduced.
 [December 24<sup>th</sup> 7:36 pm, Kajiado]
 53. If God did not exist, then atheism would lack a definition.
 God is the basis on which atheism is defined.
-Without God, there would be o atheists.
+Without God, there would be no atheists.
 [December 8<sup>th</sup> 2015 4:32 pm, Kajiado]
 54. Oh fate.
 That thou would set me free to find my calling.
 [December 13<sup>th</sup> 1:05 pm 2015, Kajiado]
 55. Humility is humility before God or it is nothing at all.
 [January 3<sup>rd</sup> 9:00 am 2016, Kajidao]
 56. It is self-defeating to ask for both wisdom and happiness in this world.
 We must choose one.
-A decision that requires a lot of wisdom.
+A choice that requires a lot of wisdom.
 [January 30<sup>th</sup> 4:34 pm 2016, Kajiado]
 57. I have observed that to infants, the world is one big cinnamon cake.
 Everything is to be eaten.
 [April 5<sup>th</sup> 2016 11:42 am, Nairobi]
 58. A man is more accurately defined by his aversions rather than his pursuits.
 What he forbids himself from indulging, there and then, that is what the man really is. [ March 12<sup>th</sup> 6:28 pm 2016, Nairobi]